Bangadhipati/Java-DSA/README.md

 ## Why This Matters

-DSA isn't just about solving problems—it's about **thinking in patterns**, **writing with elegance**, and **building mental models**.
-This repo is my personal journey through that landscape, and I hope it helps you navigate yours.
+DSA isn't just about solving problems—it's about **thinking in patterns**, **writing with elegance** and **building mental models**.
+This repo is my personal journey through that landscape and I hope it helps you navigate yours.

 _“Code is poetry.
 Algorithms are rhythm.
 Let your logic dance.”_